 After reading an article on Yahoo!
-News about the problem of junk being given to the donation centers in areas affected by the recent tornadoes, I thought I'd do a bit of research and find out why this happens.
-And, more importantly, what we can do to be sure we are donating things that help, not hurt the donation industries.
+News about the problem of junk being given to donation centers in areas affected by recent tornadoes, I thought I'd do a bit of research and find out why this happens.
+And, more importantly, what we can do to be sure we're donating things that help, not hurt the donation industries.

 I e-mailed Goodwill Industries International, Inc. with a few questions.
 Goodwill has a network of 165 member organizations that independently operate more than 2,500 Goodwill stores.
 Goodwill generates opportunities for people to achieve economic stability and build strong families through job training, employment placement services and other community-based programs for people who have disabilities, lack education or job experience or face employment challenges.

 Here is a copy of my e-mail interview with a representative from Goodwill:

 Question 1: Why do people donate junk, like unusable household goods, broken toys and damaged clothing?